apify/apify-docs/content/academy/api_scraping/graphql_scraping.md

 ---
 title: GraphQL scraping
-description: Dig into the topic of scraping APIs which use the latest API technology - GraphQL.
+description: Dig into the topic of scraping APIs which use the latest and greatest API technology - GraphQL.
+GraphQL APIs are very different from regular REST APIs.
 menuWeight: 2.2
 paths:
     - api-scraping/graphql-scraping